francisc0garcia/suricate_robot/docs/source/installation.rst

     rosdep install suricate_robot
     catkin_make

-Need to install pigpio.h and python-smbus sudo apt-get install ros-kinetic-teleop-twist-joy sudo apt-get install ros-kinetic-rviz-imu-plugin

 Test project
 ^^^^^^^^^^^^

-Once the project has been compiled succesfully, we can run a simulation that includes suricate robot using a simple controller for stabilization.
+Once the project has been compiled successfully, we can run a simulation that includes suricate robot using a simple controller for stabilization.

 .. code-block:: none